MarianGarabana/DeepLearning_PredictiveMaintenance/README.md

 **IE University — Deep Learning Final Project | June 2026 | Prof. Concepción Díaz**

-> Predicts the Remaining Useful Life (RUL) of commercial aircraft turbofan engines from multivariate sensor time series.
+> Predicts the Remaining Useful Life (RUL) of commercial aircraft turbofan engines from
+> multivariate sensor time series.
 Built as a deployable MVP — not a notebook demo.

+---

+## What We Built

+A complete, end-to-end deep-learning product around NASA's CMAPSS turbofan dataset:

+1. **A reproducible ML pipeline** (4 Jupyter notebooks): EDA → preprocessing → training →
+   evaluation.
+We trained **four recurrent architectures** under identical hyperparameters (SimpleRNN → GRU → LSTM → LSTM + Attention) so the class's RNN curriculum is *demonstrated empirically*, not just asserted.
+2. **A FastAPI backend** that loads the trained Keras model and serves real predictions, with **MC-Dropout uncertainty bands**, gradient-based sensor attribution, and a fleet-simulation API.
+Deployed live on Hugging Face Spaces (Docker).
+3. **A Next.js dashboard** — a dark "aerospace ops-centre" with a live RUL gauge, a fleet degradation demo, sensor telemetry, and a model-performance page driven by the real held-out evaluation.

+The whole thing is wired to **real data and a real model**: every number on the dashboard traces back to the 100 held-out FD001 engines scored through the deployed network.

 ---